dutchaug/beginners-workshop/section4/README.md

 How do we go about creating that?

-> You can read through the next steps or even better, follow along and do all the steps yourself!
+> You can read through the next steps or even better, toss away the existing CustomAdapter.java file and follow along and do all the steps yourself!

-Create a new class with name `MyCustomAdapter` which extends the **BaseAdapter** class.
+Create a new class with name `CustomAdapter` which extends the **BaseAdapter** class.
 Android Studio will immediately show you something is wrong by red underlining the class definition.
 Hover your mouse over the red curly line to see what's wrong.

 ![Somethings's wrong with our custom adapter](img/somethings_wrong.png)